There was a time

 Germany 1988

-Worlds Neuroses made quite a difference from Living Death's past recordings.
-This album contains some of the most experimental material the band ever released although the result somehow sounds fairly coherent, even considering the variety of the songs.
-Several tracks actually carry strong echoes of Mekong Delta, which of course is no accident since both Living Death's guitarists played also in that cult band.
-One part of the unorthodox feel of this album is due to the vocals that sound very ordinary when compared to the band's earlier albums.
-Still, despite all these changes in the band's sound this album manages to create a reasonably consistent feel and, in addition to some more diverse tracks, it also contains some great, powerful thrashers like the macabre Last Birthday and the rampant Shizophrenia.
-In Living Death's discography Worlds Neuroses may appear as the most atypical one, but it has its good points as well.
+Quite different from Living Death's previous recordings, Worlds Neuroses contains some of the most versatile material the band ever produced.
+Several tracks actually carry strong echoes of Mekong Delta, which of course is not an accident since both guitarists played also in that cult band.
+Some of the unorthodox feel of this release must be due to the vocals that appear very ordinary in comparison to the band's earlier albums.
+Despite all these changes, the music manages to remain reasonably coherent.
+In addition to more diverse songs, there are still powerful great thrashers like the macabre Last Birthday and the rampant Schizophrenia.
+In Living Death's discography Worlds Neuroses may be the most unusual release, but it has its good points as well.

 LIVING DEATH - Killing In Action